Primary

 The movement requires minimal impact while providing significant muscle activation.
 This makes it safer than jumping drills while still effectively preparing your legs for activity.
 The quick cadence improves neuromuscular coordination and running mechanics.

-Want Butt Kicks in your program?
+See where Butt Kicks fits in your weekly plan

 Stand tall with feet hip-width apart.